StanleyChan00/Cybersecurity-Learning-Journey/README.md

-# Cybersecurity-Learning-Journey
+# My Learning Journey

 Hello!

 This repository is where I will be documenting the concepts that I encounter in my ongoing studies into IT & cybersecurity!
 It will include various courses, certification prep, as well as hands-on lab work.

 I put in a lot of effort into ensuring these notes are very comprehensive.
 Not only do they serve as good material for me to look back on if needed, but the method I use to study and document these notes really solidify my understanding of all these concepts

-**Current Total Documentation:** About 25,000 words of original, hand-written notes and concept explanations.
+**Current Total Documentation:** 26,000+ words of original, hand-written notes and concept explanations.
+(This word count does not include projects and labs)

 # My Study Method